TECHFUND/hiwrite/README.md

 <img width="810" alt="DB" src="https://user-images.githubusercontent.com/4836107/207767467-cd6d6753-9c4f-4ee6-afd1-01d4f30084b4.png">

+### Postgres DB Viewer

+You might require a postgres DB viewer , https://dbeaver.io/ is one open source application to view database, To install it you can download the application from https://dbeaver.io/download/ .

+### Running HiWRITE

 Once you have these postgres and rust installed, you can follow these steps to get the CMS up and running: